johnchronis/uw-search/README.md

 tab separated in the "experiment.tsv"

 ## Implementation
-Please consult the README in the src folder for more information on where each search method is implemented.
+Please consult the README in the src folder for more information on how the code is structured.